September 17, 2020

 Now, from the highest vantage point we can see the beginning of all things.
-“In the beginning . . .
-The earth was formless and void, and darkness was over the surface of the deep. . .
-Then God said, “Let there be light”; and there was light.”
-Genesis 1.
+“In the beginning . . . the earth was formless and void, and darkness was over the surface of the deep. . .
+And God said, ‘Let there be light,’ and there was light” (Gen. 1:1-3).

-And yes, from the highest vantage point we can see the end of all things.
-“The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp.”
-Revelation 21.
+And, yes, from the highest vantage point we can see the end of all things.
+“The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp” (Rev. 21:23).